iitkcpslab/GAMRCPP/README.md

 2. Understand the directory structure:<br/>
     1.  include: Contains the header files.<br/>
         By default, the package is configured for **GAMRCPP** with the motions of a *Quadcopter in a 2D workspace*.
 However, this can be reconfigured in *debug.h* file.
 You may uncomment `#define TURTLEBOT` to configure the package for **GAMRCPP** with the motions of a *Turtlebot*.
 Similarly, you may uncomment `#define HOR_LEN_MAX` to configure the package for **GAMRCPP<sub>MAX</sub>** instead of **GAMRCPP**.
-    2.  input: *robot_ws.txt* represents the 2D workspace grid with obstacles and initial robot locations.
+    2.  input: *robot_ws.txt* represents the 2D workspace grid with obstacles and initial locations of the robots.
          | Value      | Meaning                              |
          | -----      | ------------------------------------ |
          | 0.0        | Obstacle-occupied cell               |